MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/learn-the-tools.md

 - Environments with dim lighting or extremely bright lighting
 - Transparent or reflective surfaces like glass
 - Dynamic or moving surfaces

-## Learn the Tools scenario
-1. On the Sign In page, technicians can go through Remote Assist Mobile's tutorial.
-2. Select Try It.
-Allow Remote Assist Mobile to access your Camera.
-3. If instead you click Sign In, you can go to the Menu.
-4. Select Try the Tools.
-Allow Remote Assist Mobile to access your Camera.
-5. Once you are in the tutorial experience, you are prompted to move your phone to map your space.
-6. Select the arrow tool.
-7. Tap and drag to place an arrow.
-8. Select the inking tool.
-9. Draw a line or circle.
-10. Practice placing and using other annotations.
-You can use the Color, Undo, or Trash icons.